Hidden Influences of Illusion of Choice in Decision-Making

 History of the Illusion of Choice

-The term “illusion of choice” was first coined by the American psychologist William James in his 1884 book “The Principles of Psychology.”
-James argued that choices can be forced or avoidable and that “every dilemma based on a complete logical disjunction, with no possibility of not choosing, is an option of this forced kind.”
+The term “illusion of choice” was originally used by American psychologist William James in his 1884 book “The Principles of Psychology.”
+James claimed that choices can be forced or avoidable, and that “every dilemma based on a complete logical disjunction, with no possibility of not choosing, is an option of this forced kind.”

-The illusion of choice is now a pervasive feature of modern life.
-We are constantly faced with choices, both big and small.
-We are bombarded with options from what to eat for breakfast to what kind of car to buy.
-This can be overwhelming and lead us to make decisions we are not happy with.
+The illusion of choice has become a common characteristic of modern life.
+We are continually faced with decisions, both large and minor.
+We are inundated with options, from what to eat for breakfast to what type of car to purchase.
+This might be overpowering and lead to regrettable conclusions.

 RELATED: Overcoming Indecisiveness: 9 Simple Ways to Stop Being Indecisive and Help You…